earaujoassis/oh-boy/README.md

 ## License

-"GAME BOY" and "NINTENDO" are trademarks of NINTENDO OF AMERICA, INC. This current project has the sole purpose of testing and studying Computer Organization and Architecture.
+"GAME BOY" and "NINTENDO" are trademarks of NINTENDO OF AMERICA, INC. This current project has the sole purpose of testing and studying Computer Architecture and Organization.
 The code here presented is licensed under the [MIT License](http://earaujoassis.mit-license.org/).
 Copyright &copy; Ewerton Carlos Assis.